Supreme Court agrees to hear Vice Media case about press freedoms

 Efforts by The Canadian Press to clear up the confusion foundered when the military stood by its position and the State Department referred queries to the "intelligence community," and then pointed to the U.S. National Counterterrorism Centre, which did not respond.

 Vice said recently it would drop the appeal if the RCMP dropped its production order given Shirdon's reported death.
-RCMP and prosecution, however, citing the confusion, refused.
+RCMP and the prosecution, however, citing the confusion, refused.
+Should Shirdon's death be confirmed, the case could become moot — leaving it up to the top court whether it will still weigh in.

 Makuch, who has said he published all information relevant to the public, said Thursday the ongoing battle has not been easy.